China’s economic czar tells US Beijing will defend interests

 - Florida, salmon farmer to the world?
 Firm building massive cold-water fish farm on tropical land

-On Friday, China announced a $3 billion list of U.S. goods including pork, apples and steel pipes that it said may be hit with higher tariffs.
+On Friday, China said it plans to raise tariffs on a $3 billion list of U.S. goods including pork, apples and steel pipes in response to the steel and aluminum duties earlier announced by Trump.

+The Chinese move appeared to be warning shot aimed at increasing domestic U.S. pressure on Trump by making clear which exporters, including farm areas that voted for the president in 2016, might be hurt.

+On Friday, American farmers from hog producers in Iowa to apple growers in Washington state and winemakers in California expressed deep disappointment over being put in the middle of a potential trade war with China by the president many of them helped elect.